 The detailed business case (DBC) confirms an activity that comes from the detailed programme of activities and confirms the overall assessment profile.
 It includes a detailed reporting of economic, financial and commercial aspects of the activity built upon the strategic/ programme/ indicative business case.

-The DBC should be completed before commencing the detailed implementation (including detailed design, property acquisition, consenting or construction) of the activities.
+The DBC should be completed before commencing the detailed pre-implementation (including detailed design, property acquisition, consenting or construction) of the activities.
 It is recognised that whilst activity specific guidance may be used to inform the options considered as part of the DBC, designs should not be progressed past this level until the DBC is complete and decision makers make their informed choice of the option(s) to be taken forward to implementation.

 Appraisal of alternatives and options and production of a DBC should precede any commitments to the project.
 This ensures the proper consideration of the transport issues relative to the proposals being developed and presentation of these aspects in a clear manner.

 Each business case needs to clearly articulate how the recommended programme or option will address the identified problems through the agreed investment objectives.
-By this phase of the business case problems, benefits, SMART investment objectives, measures, baselines and targets should all be set.
+By this phase of the business case problems, benefits, SMART investment objectives, measures, baselines and expected outcomes should all be set.
 Benefit realisation needs to be considered through each phase of the business case.

 See the Detailed business case overview [PDF, 60 KB] for more information.

 Ensure investment objectives and a monitoring plan that includes developing SMART investment objectives, including KPIs, measures, baseline data and expected outcomes are developed.
 This may have been undertaken at an earlier phase, but detail should be added as relevant.